Favorite Thing: I got to show Kirin my retreat location!May 31, 2017

 Favorite Thing: Detoxing on Vacation?June 7, 2017

 This is super exciting news.
-For the first time ever, a science-based natural compound has been shown to improve thyroid function in a placebo-controlled study.
+For the first time ever, a science-based natural compound has shown to improve thyroid function in a placebo-controlled study.
 Is nigella sativa the next “miracle herb” that you need to know about?
 Let’s dive into what it means for you today.

 Studies On Nigella Sativa